mintedreward/heartmail/README.md

 it is better not to say anything at all rather than to lie.
 If you are caught lying, you will be permanently banned from Coasian and your money will not be refunded.

+## Hiring / Culture

+- Hire up: Every employee must be better than everyone else at the company at what they do

+## Software Development Principles

+- Everything is designed to scale to 5 billion daily active users with minimal maintenance
+- 99% test coverage with unit tests, and a few integration tests
+- Environment variables
+- Feature flags
+- Everything is javascript.
+Exceptions:
+  - C++/rust extensions to javascript
+  - Mobile where javascript doesn't work